 The beaches of the peninsula and the esteemed surfing community made the most recent list of Portugal’s seven natural wonders.
-You can also make time for a trip to Berlingas Island, a nature reserve off the coast.
+You can also make time for a trip to the Berlingas Islands, home to a popular nature reserve off the coast.

 In the Peniche region there are numerous beaches that are oriented in different directions, which means that there is always at least one beach with a proper swell that is suitable for your abilities.
 In the north of the peninsula, Praia de Baleal is a favorite of experienced surfers, and the village of Baleal has long been a popular surf spot.
 South of Peniche is the Praia do Medapso, often referred to as the Supertubos beach, where, in the right weather conditions, magnificent tubular waves of up to 3 m in height form.

 Peniche was such a formidable challenge to enemy armies that it was fortified with walls and ditches surrounding the peninsula, much of which is still preserved today.
 The impressive 16th century castle that guards the narrow entrance to the peninsula is worth a visit.
 Peniche has a bus station that offers excursions to most nearby cities as well as fast buses to Lisbon and other cities.